 This could be either the desire to get the maximum profit at all costs or an aim to satisfy customers in the best way possible.
 This has a direct effect on perception.
 It's based on the passions and values embraced by the founders and leaders of the company.

-The external part of the Value includes the proposition guidelines on which the offer to the company's customers is built.
-For example, it can be a product that offers only functionality, or it can be a more advanced solution that provides pleasant usability, attractive aesthetics, compliance with a specific status or even a mission to improve the world.
+The external part of the Value includes the proposition guidelines on which the offer to the company's customers is built. Аa the beginning, it can be a product that offers only functionality, but at a more mature stage of the business, it becomes a more advanced solution that provides pleasant usability, attractive aesthetics, compliance with a specific status or even a mission to improve the world.
 These kinds of external attributes not only enhance a product, but provide a valuable and emotionally rich experience for the customers.

 Accordingly, the external manifestation of Value will determine the external side of the Design.
 If the Value proposition of a product is to offer simple functionality, then Design will be used as visual communication attributes or simply as a pretty package with no added value.
 In this case, Design creates a background for the product.